anazvdo/data-eng/datalake_spark/README.md

 ### Objectives

-<i>Sparkify</i> needs to build an ETL pipeline that extracts their data from S3, processes them using Spark, aand loads the data back into S3 as a set of dimensional tables.
+<i>Sparkify</i> needs to build an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.

 ### Datasets